SpatialHackathon/SpaceHack2023/docs/index.md

 ## Citation

-We are close to releasing a preprint.
-Until then, please cite us as follows:
+If you are using SACCELERATOR please cite

-> SpaceHack 2.0.
-Participants.
-SpaceHack 2.0: an expert in the loop consensus driven framework for spatially aware clustering [Computer software]. https://github.com/SpatialHackathon/SpaceHack2023
+> Sun, J. et al. Beyond benchmarking: an expert-guided consensus approach to spatially aware clustering. bioRxiv https://doi.org/10.1101/2025.06.23.660861 (2025).